GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/02_getting_started_sismonr.md

 Where `simtime` is the time (in seconds) for which we want to simulate the expression of the genes; `ntrials` corresponds to the number of times we want to repeat the simulation for each *in silico* individual.

-This should take a couple of minutes to complete.
+This should take around six minutes to complete.
 Once this is done, you can visualise the result with the `plotSimulation` function.
 There is the option to display only a certain subset of molecules (we'll ignore all intermediary complexes so as to not clutter the graph), and to provide custom colours and labels for the different components:

 ```r